-- We test your blood group (ABO and Rh) as required. - Hemoglobin by finger stick will be done with every donation. - Protein levels may be done for some plasma donations. - Platelet counts will be done with every platelet donation. - Your blood may also be tested for the following infectious diseases as they are known to spread to others through blood.
+- We test your blood group (ABO and Rh) as required. - Hemoglobin by finger stick will be done with every donation. - Protein levels may be done for some plasma donations. - Your blood may also be tested for the following infectious diseases as they are known to spread to others through blood.